fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

 [unresolved]: #unresolved-questions

-* Initial implementation should not allow for using uom in erased unions?
+* Initial implementation should not allow for using uom in erased unions when the underlying primitive is already part of union?

     ```fsharp
     type [<Measure>] userid
     type UserId = int<userid>
     type IntOrUserId = (int|UserId)
     ```

+    Alternatively we could just warn when such constructs are used.

 * Initial implementation should not allow using generic type arguments in erased unions?